DebugBSD/WorldEditor/README.md

 - Add a reset button to reset (or reload) the image to the default.
 - Add a button to change the background color to transparent.
 - Add support to copy&paste regions of pixels.
+- Add support to open multiple texture files.
+- Add custom filter to the finder so we can find Tiles, Decals or whatever...